 You’ve seen that 2015 advertisement for Syska LED, the one that plays endlessly before any film starts in an Indian theatre.
 Irrfan Khan plays an unimpressed Everyman while an overenthusiastic manager tries to sell him the myriad benefits of opening an account with the bank.
 Khan announces he’s not going to put his money in the bank, even though the manager protests that they’re an expert on savings.
 The brand plug comes at this moment: How can you know about savings if you don’t use Syska LED lights, Khan asks, matter-of-fact.

-Today, as tributes poured in for the actor’s sudden death, each more moving than the previous one, it didn’t come across as a surprise that a sizable few chose to remember Khan’s Syska ads.
-A Twitter user even fished out an old, forgotten Vodafone ad (from the time when it was Hutch) where he convincingly makes a case for a 10-rupee prepaid recharge in case, “you wanted to say I love you to your girlfriend.”
+Today, as tributes pour in for the actor’s death anniversary, each more moving than the previous one, it doesn’t come across as a surprise that a sizable few chose to remember Khan’s Syska ads.
+Last year, a Twitter user fished out an old, forgotten Vodafone ad (from the time when it was Hutch) where he convincingly makes a case for a 10-rupee prepaid recharge in case, “you wanted to say I love you to your girlfriend.”
 There is nothing particularly innovative in any of these ads, and yet you find yourself laughing at the preciseness of Khan’s delivery, topped off by the trademark eyebrow raise that conveyed how unaffected he remained to platitudes.
 It is easy to surmise why: Irrfan Khan was the kind of actor who was capable of turning in great performances even in 30-second-long-ads, the rare breed of performer who never switched off, irrespective of the occasion.
 It’s what you like about him in any film that he accomplishes even in these ads, projects that other actors phone in their performances.

 In his illustrious, three-decade-long career as a crossover actor, spread across Hindi films, Doordarshan TV series, English-language Indian co-productions, big-budget Hollywood projects, and web series, it has always been impossible not to warm up to an Irrfan Khan outing.
 The actor has never turned in a bad performance even though he has starred in a host of forgettable films.
 It’s often easy to think of actors, especially the ones in Bollywood, as nothing more than puppets, parroting lines and make-believe emotion that they’re instructed to without much feeling.
 Khan, on the other hand, urged an entire generation to reconsider that: he envisioned the actor as a storyteller who connected the audience to a character without calling attention to himself.
 Every Irrfan Khan offering is made richer by the things that the actor left unsaid, unlocking a language of emoting that was coded in stolen glances, the smallest of gestures, and through subtle restraint.